The Unusual Late-Time Evolution of the Tidal Disruption Event ASASSN-15oi: Introduction

 \section{Introduction}

 When a star passes within the tidal radius of a supermassive black hole (SMBH), the tidal shear forces overwhelm the self-gravity of the star, tearing it apart.
-When a main sequence star is disrupted, roughly half of the stellar material will be ejected, while the other half will remain bound and return to pericenter at a rate proportional to $t^{-5/3}$, resulting in a luminous accretion flare \citep{rees88,evans89,phinney89}.
+If the star is on an approximately parabolic orbit, roughly half of the stellar material will be ejected, while the other half will remain bound and return to pericenter at a rate proportional to $t^{-5/3}$, resulting in a luminous accretion flare \citep{rees88,evans89,phinney89}.
 These tidal disruption events (TDEs) exhibit a wide range of observational properties that depend on many factors, including the physical properties of the disrupted star \citep[e.g.,][]{macleod12,kochanek16}, the post-disruption evolution of the accretion stream \citep[e.g.,][] {kochanek94,strubbe09,guillochon13,hayasaki13,hayasaki16,piran15,shiokawa15}, and complex radiative transfer effects \citep[e.g.,][]{gaskell14,strubbe15,roth16,roth18}.

 If we want to fully understand the observational characteristics and physical properties of these highly energetic events, a large sample of well-studied TDEs is required.
-While the number of well-studied TDE candidates is growing \citep[e.g.,][]{velzen11,cenko12a,gezari12b,arcavi14, chornock14,holoien14b,gezari15,vinko15,holoien16a,holoien16b,brown16a,blagorodnova17,brown17a,brown17b}, these candidates show a surprising diversity in observed properties, and the number of TDEs that have been well studied at very early and very late times remains quite small.
+While the number of well-studied TDE candidates is growing \citep[e.g.,][]{velzen11,cenko12a,gezari12b,arcavi14, chornock14,holoien14b,gezari15,vinko15,holoien16a,holoien16b,brown16a,blagorodnova17,brown17a,brown17b,hung17}, these candidates show a surprising diversity in observed properties, and the number of TDEs that have been well studied at very early and very late times remains quite small.

 ASASSN-15oi is a nearby ($d=214$ Mpc, $z=0.0479$) TDE discovered by the All-Sky Automated Survey for SuperNovae \citep[ASAS-SN;][]{shappee14} on 2015 August 14 \citep{asassn15oi_atel}.
 We began an immediate follow-up campaign, observing \oi\ for roughly 3.5 months after discovery using a wide range of both ground and space-based observatories \citep{holoien16b}.
 These observations showed that \oi\ had spectral features resembling the ``Helium-rich'' TDEs from \citet{arcavi14} and optical/UV evolution that was consistent with that of a blackbody and a luminosity declining at a rate best-fit by an exponential profile (though a power-law profile was also a reasonable fit to the data).
 Interestingly, while the spectral features had faded almost completely only $\sim3$ months after discovery, the UV emission remained brighter than the host for the entire period of observations presented in \citet{holoien16b}.